Resources related to “What documents do I need to renew my Green Card?

 If Your Green Card Was Issued But Not Received

-A surprising number of people never receive their Green Card even after it has been issued by USCIS.
-This could happen for all manner of reasons, such as a change of address after the application was completed.
+A surprising number of people never receive their Green Card even after USCIS issued it.
+This could happen for many reasons, such as a change of address after completing the application.

-If this applies to you, you will need to provide the standard government-issued ID, such as a passport, driver’s license or military ID.
-You will also need to provide a further document which can be either your latest form I-797 (“Notice of Action”) or your passport page which includes an I-551 stamp.
+If this applies to you, you must provide the standard government-issued ID, such as a passport, driver’s license, or military ID.
+You will also need to give a further document which can be either your latest form I-797 (“Notice of Action”), or your passport page, which includes an I-551 stamp.

 If You Change Your Name

-If you change your name, you will need to send away your existing Green Card as well as whatever legal documents are required to show your new or correct name or personal information.
+If you change your name, you must send away your existing Green Card and whatever legal documents are required to show your new or correct name or personal information.
 For example, this could be a marriage certificate, divorce papers, birth certificate, adoption papers, your passport, or other court documents depending on the case.

-If You Work In US But Live In Canada or Mexico
+If You Work In the US But Live In Canada or Mexico

-If you choose to live in the US after commuting across the border from Mexico or Canada, you will also need to produce your current Green Card as well as proof of your residency in the US.
+If you choose to live in the US after commuting across the border from Mexico or Canada, you will also need to produce your current Green Card and proof of your residency in the US.

 This evidence could include a lease agreement, property deeds, or even utility bills in your name that have been dated within the last six months.
 If your bills are in your spouse’s name, you can also provide your marriage certificate.